Myanmar Earthquake: How DEC charities are supporting those affected

 With between 20-60 percent of water sources destroyed, DEC charity Plan International, in partnership with local organisations, have been distributing hundreds of 20-litre containers of drinking water to people affected by the earthquake.

 However, the longer term issue for communities is disruption to their main water supplies, forcing some to drink contaminated water.
-To combat this DEC charity World Vision is providing clean drinking water and water purification sachets.
+To combat this, DEC charity World Vision is providing clean drinking water and water purification sachets.

 DEC charity World Vision visits a rural community in Myanmar to deliver water purification sachets and provide demonstrations on how to use them correctly, April 2025.
 Image: World Vision